UtrechtUniversity/ricgraph/docs/ricgraph_harvest_scripts.md

 ```
 With this script, you can harvest persons, organizations, research outputs,
 data sets, and press media items.
-This script needs two parameters in the
+This script needs some parameters in the
 [Ricgraph initialization file](ricgraph_install_configure.md#ricgraph-initialization-file):
 the url to Pure in *pure_url_XXXX*, and the
 Pure [API](https://en.wikipedia.org/wiki/API) key in *pure_api_key_XXXX*.
 *XXXX* is your [organization abbreviation](#organization-abbreviation).
+You also may want to set *pure_use_workflow_rr_XXXX*, which
+indicates whether or not to use the Pure workflow.

 #### Limit the amount of data to harvest from Pure
 There is a lot of data in Pure, so your harvest may take a long time.
 You may
 reduce this by adjusting parameters at the start of the script.
 Look in the sections
-"Parameters for harvesting persons/organizations/research outputs from Pure".
+"Parameters for harvesting
+persons/organizations/research outputs/data sets/press media items from Pure".
 E.g., for the maximum number of
 records to harvest you can adjust *PURE_RESOUT_MAX_RECS_TO_HARVEST*.